-Over 300 CROs presently offer a wide range of preclinical and clinical research-related services to medical device developers
+Over 300 medical device CRO presently offer a wide range of preclinical and clinical research-related services to medical device developers

-It worth noting that more than 85% CROs offer clinical development services to sponsor companies.
+It worth noting that more than 85% medical device CRO offer clinical development services to sponsor companies.
 Further, the market is currently dominated by the presence of very small and small companies (less than 51 employees), that represent over 50% of the total players.
 In fact, in the past few years, the domain has witnessed the establishment of several start-ups.

 Deal Making in Medical Device CRO Domain